Brain tumours

 This grading system generally works well for most tumours.
 But for some brain tumours, it isn’t as clear as this.

 Benign tumours are sometimes treated with radiotherapy and chemotherapy.
-This is to help to control them and reduce the risk of tumour coming back.
+This is to help to control them and reduce the risk of the tumour coming back.

 Changing from benign to malignant